-Performance is good overall for this entry-level class of camera.
-Autofocus speed for Nikon D3300 is a bit slower than average beginner DSLR.
+Performance is good overall for this entry-level class of cameras.
+Autofocus speed for Nikon D3300 is a bit slower than the average beginner DSLR.
 It suffers a lot in low-light situations.
 Buffer depth with RAW files is shallow too.
-For an entry level class of camera, JPEG buffer performance is much better.
+For an entry-level class of camera, JPEG buffer performance is much better.

 Digital images from Nikon D3300 look excellent with impressive print quality.
 Get large prints sizes at a wide range of ISOs.